Primary Key Points

 Studies have shown that sleep deprivation accelerates the rate of cellular senescence, increasing the number of senescent cells in the body.
 This process contributes to the development of age-related diseases such as cancer, cardiovascular disease, and neurodegeneration.
 (5)

-Good night’s sleep, however, provides a protective effect on cellular senescence.
+However, a good night’s sleep provides a protective effect on cellular senescence.
 It reduces cellular stress, repairs DNA damage, and boosts the immune system.
-It also helps remove the senescent cells from the body.
+It also helps remove senescent cells from the body.

 2. Sleep And Inflammation

-Sleep plays a crucial role in regulating inflammation (the body’s response to injury or infection).
+Sleep is crucial in regulating inflammation (the body’s response to injury or infection).

 Proper sleep helps to reduce inflammation throughout the body.
 Studies have shown that people who get enough sleep have lower inflammatory marker levels, such as C-reactive protein (CRP).
 (6)